RomainCyr/LTRSP-3589/1_sanity_checks/0_aetest_check_version_static/README.md

 `TestItem.passx(reason, goto, from_exception, data)`

 Upon calling, the current section execution **terminates immediately** , returns and is set with the corresponding result.
-In other words, result apis can only be called **once** per script section, and all code immediately after it is not executed (similar to how `return`s statement works).
+In other words, result apis can only be called **once** per script section, and all code immediately after it is not executed (similar to how `return` statement works).
 More information in the documentation below.

 > https://pubhub.devnetcloud.com/media/pyats/docs/aetest/results.html#result-apis